domenikali/gvsoc-core/models/memory/README.md

 *   **Driver Development**: An ongoing effort to create robust drivers within the PULP-SDK to provide a clean software API for the PCM's AIMC capabilities.
 *   **Comprehensive Testing**: Developing a full suite of unit and integration tests to validate the model's functionality and performance against theoretical results.

-The testing and driver work can be tracked in the `tutorial` section and on the associated **PULP-SDK repository**.
+The testing and driver work can be tracked in the `tutorial` section within GVSoC and on the associated **PULP-SDK repository**.